fusion809/stats-julia/README.md

 # Statistics in Julia
 My original plan for this repository was to perform all the one-way statistical tests that I've performed on my STA3300 experimental project data using a single Julia script.
 Unfortunately, I found the available statistics libraries for Julia left a lot to be desired, as I found both GLM and MixedAnova difficult to use to perform the analysis of deviance I would like to perform on my gamma generalized linear model (very easy to get type errors).
 When I overcame these errors, I received a p-value that was heavily rounded, hence making it difficult to fairly compare to the p-values I obtained from my likelihood-ratio tests.
 ANOVA tests had similar issues in Julia.
 So I decided to write an R script to perform the gamma GLM analysis of deviance and linear model ANOVA tests and call this R script within my Julia script.

-As of commit #3, running solver.jl on my machine which has ProjectData.csv in this repository returns:
+As of commit #5, running solver.jl on my machine which has ProjectData.csv in this repository returns:

 ```
 [1] "General linear model:"
 [1] "Coefficients:"
 (Intercept)      Group2      Group3      Group4      Group5      Group6
   2066.6667   2290.0000   3958.0000   2532.6667    921.3333   1784.0000
-[1] "ANOVA table:"
 Analysis of Variance Table

 Response: Flight.distance